tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ### Singleton Pattern and Autoload
 The Singleton pattern is a software design pattern that **restricts a class**, so that there cannot be more than a **singular instance** of it.
 In most other game engines, you would have to use Singletons for scripts like the `global_debug.gd`.

 In **Godot**, you can also use Singletons, but there is an easier way.
 Godot allows you to set **scripts** or even **node trees** as **Autoload**.
-If you add a node/script as **Autoload**, it will be automatically created and added above the scene tree upon start.
-This makes the node accessible from anywhere, which is useful for many reasons.
+If you add a node/script as **Autoload**, it will be automatically created and added above the scene tree upon start, making the node accessible from anywhere, which is useful for many reasons.
 The standard **Godot Lifecycle** functions are still executed.

 Let's add the `global_debug.gd` as an **Autoload**:
 1. **Open** the `Project Settings`